Go Back

 Make-Ahead, Storage, & Reheating

 As with most casseroles, this baked pork mac and cheese is perfect for meal prep.
-Feel free to assemble it through step 8, wrap tightly with foil, and refrigerate for up to 2-3 days.
+Assemble it through step 8, wrap tightly with foil, and refrigerate for up to 2-3 days.
 When you’re ready to serve it, bake according the recipe directions!

 Any leftover BBQ mac n’ cheese can be stored in a clean, airtight container in the fridge for up to 5 days.